mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 npm run dev
 ```

-You'll notice that when you navigate to [https://localhost:3600/about](https://localhost:3600/about), the build time and the load time roughly match one another.
+You'll notice that when you navigate to [https://localhost:3600/about](https://localhost:3600/about), the build time and the load time will roughly match one another.
 That's because when you run `npm run dev`, Nuxt uses server-side rendering to create the page just in time.

 {% assign fig_caption = "`npm run dev` renders pages as the user requests them, so build times and load times match." | markdownify | remove: "<p>" | remove: "</p>" %}